The Panathlon Foundation is delighted to have the long-term support of the St. James’s Place Charitable Foundation.

 - Young people who are socially or economically disadvantaged

-In December 2020, St. James’s Place Charitable Foundation won the ‘Best Partnership with a National Children’s Charity’ prize at The Better Society Awards for their work with Panathlon.
+In December 2020, SJP won the ‘Best Partnership with a National Children’s Charity’ prize at The Better Society Awards for its work with Panathlon.

 The Better Society Network’s Better Society Awards celebrate the efforts that commercial organisations make to create a better society.
 They reward commercial companies who are helping create a better, more equal, ethical and sustainable world for all.

-The huge structural growth of Panathlon, not only geographically, but in the depth of programmes it offers (such as Primary Panathlon, X-tend, Secondary Panathlon and the stand-alone competitions such as swimming, ten-pin bowling, football, boccia etc) has all been down to the long-term core support from SJP Charitable Foundation.
+The huge structural growth of Panathlon – not only geographically but in the depth of programmes we offer (such as Primary Panathlon, X-tend, Secondary Panathlon and the stand-alone competitions such as swimming, ten-pin bowling, football, boccia etc) owes so much to the long-term core support from SJP.

-Catherine went on to say, “Historically the Foundation has wanted to help smaller charities make a transformational difference.
+Catherine added: “Historically the Foundation has wanted to help smaller charities make a transformational difference.
 Over the years we’ve seen Panathlon go from strength to strength and make precisely that difference.”

-“The many personal stories we’ve heard during that time from Panathlon competitors about the impact it’s made on their lives are fantastic,” said Catherine.
+“The many personal stories we’ve heard during that time from Panathlon competitors about the impact it’s made on their lives are fantastic.”

-Liz Johnson, Panathlon’s Paralympic Ambassador said: “It’s fantastic that the St. James’s Place Charitable Foundation has continued to invest in Panathlon, which will create many thousands more sporting opportunities in the years ahead for young people with disabilities and special educational needs.
-Thank you for supporting Panathlon”
+Liz Johnson, Paralympic gold medal winner and Panathlon Ambassador, said: “It’s fantastic that the St. James’s Place Charitable Foundation has continued to invest in Panathlon, which will create many thousands more sporting opportunities in the years ahead for young people with disabilities and special educational needs.
+Thank you for supporting Panathlon.”